MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/people-screen-reference.md

     ![Initial people screen state](media/people-screen/people-screen-empty.png)

 1. To start searching for users, select the text input box at the top and start typing a coworker's name.
-The search results will appear below:
+The search results appear below below the text box:

     ![people screen search state](media/people-screen/people-browse-gall-full.png)